josantana/dryish.css/README.md

 dryish.css
 ==========

 A CSS methodology heavily based on [DRY CSS](http://www.slideshare.net/jeremyclarke/dry-css-a-dontrepeatyourself-methodology-for-creating-efficient-unified-and-scalable-stylesheets) (by [Jeremy Clarke](http://simianuprising.com/)) and [OOCSS](http://www.slideshare.net/stubbornella/object-oriented-css), with some BEM and SMACSS touches.
+Bundled with helpful selectors and a super simple flex-based layout system.
+A start point for any front-end project.

 # Principles of Dryish